 VCU is a Pro Bono Pioneer

 CreateAthon is now a 501(c)3 whose mission is to champion effective non-profit marketing through pro bono marathons.
 CreateAthon is headquartered in Richmond, Virginia.
-Peyton Rowe is the Executive Director.
+Peyton Rowe is the former Executive Director and a current Board member.